jaseem8045/Nestle-Clone/README.md

 # Nestlé Clone

-This project is a replica of the official Nestlé website, designed and developed using HTML, CSS, and JavaScript.
-It aims to provide a similar look and feel to the Nestlé homepage while showcasing modern web design practices, including responsive layouts and interactive elements.
+This project is a replica of the official Nestlé website, designed and developed using HTML, CSS.

 ## Demo Live